AI use cases in manufacturing

 Top 8 use cases of AI in manufacturing

 A study from Microsoft highlights that manufacturing companies in the US that use AI perform 12% better than organizations that don’t use it.
-This proves how AI solves complex problems like the following use cases which directly boost a company’s performance and growth.
-With multiple historical data and records, manufacturing companies can surely incorporate these use cases.
+This 12% improvement proves the impact of AI in the manufacturing industry on solving complex problems that directly boost a company’s performance and growth.

 1. Predictive maintenance (PdM)